ucsb-ds/cmpsc5b-s23-students/README.md

-# cmpsc5b-f22-students
+# cmpsc5b-s23-students
-#Materials for the CMPSC 5B (DS2) course at UCSB in Fall 2022
+#Materials for the CMPSC 5B course at UCSB in Spring 2023